LukeHeuser/notes/Java/java_basics.md

 When using arrays we should stick to more strictly 'typed' arrays as a general rule.
 This prevents any calling code from inserting object types taht we don't expect and can't handle.

+# Java Array vx Java List

+An array is mutable, and while we can set or change values in the array, we can't `resize` the *array* (AH man!).

+* Java gives us *several classes* that let us `add` and `remove` items and resize a sequence of elements

+### These classes are said to implement a lists behavior

 # ArrayList

 The ArrayList is effectively a resizable-array.